VasanthakumarV/vasanthakumarv.github.io/content/notes/algebra/highlights/multiplication.md

 $\mathbf{C}$ is the basis of $\mathbf{A}$, and $\mathbf{R}$ is the __row-reduced echelon form of $\mathbf{A}$__

 The big factorization for data science is the "SVD" of $A$, where the first factor $C$ has $r$ orthogonal columns and the second factor $R$ has  $r$ orthogonal rows.

+# Matrix-Matrix multiplication

+Two ways to arrive at matrix-matrix multiplication,

+- Using inner products between rows and columns from $A$ and $B$ respectively
+- Using the outer product of the columns of $A$ with the rows of $B$, and adding together all the outer products (rank one matrices)

+Both involve $mnp$ multiplications.

+## Insights from Column times Row

+Outer product helps us look for the important part of matrix $A$, we do not usually want the biggest number in $A$, what we want is the largest piece of $A$. __And those pieces are the rank one matrices__.